 Nestled in the peace of the Ennerdale Valley, overlooking Ennerdale Water, The Wild Wool Barn provides luxury bunkhouse accommodation for 6 (plus up to 4 camping).
 Traditional wood-burning stove, electric heating, cooker and shower, marry tradition with luxury.
 With no mobile signal or wifi The Wild Wool Barn is a true chance to get away from it all and explore the rarely visited Western Lake District.More details

-Ideally situated next to NCN Route 78, the Caledonian Canal (route of the Great Glen Way) and close to the GGW, the West Highland Way, Nevis Range and the Glencoe Mountain Resort this 5* cabin offers easy access to world class hiking, climbing, skiing, mountain biking, or simply enjoying the amazing view.
-Es, the owner and accomplished mountaineer is happy to offer advice.
+Ideally situated next to the road to the Isles, the Caledonian Canal (route of the Great Glen Way) and close to the West Highland Way, Nevis Range and the Glencoe Mountain Resort, this stylish cabin offers easy access to world-class hiking, climbing, skiing, mountain biking, or simply enjoying the amazing view.
+Es, the owner and accomplished mountaineer, is happy to offer advice.
 After a day of adventures return to the luxury of a drying room, underfloor heating and sauna!More details

 Staykation Hotel For Backpackers